dohuyduc2002/An-end-to-end-MLops-with-Kubeflow/README.md

 ```

 ### Jaeger
 To trace the request and response in the API endpoint, I'm using Jaeger `all-in-one` deploymen in Jaeger helm chart to deploy Jaeger in this project.
-You can find the helm chart in `jaeger` folder which is cloned from this repo [Jaeger all-in-one helm chart](https://github.com/jaegertracing/helm-charts/tree/main/charts/jaeger)
+You can find the helm chart in `jaeger` folder which is cloned from this repo [Jaeger all-in-one helm chart](https://github.com/jaegertracing/helm-charts/tree/main/charts/jaeger).
+In my app, I'm manually trace all my POST and GET method.

 ```bash
 helm repo add jaegertracing https://jaegertracing.github.io/helm-charts